BahKooJ/FC3DEditor/Documentation/Actors Properties.md

 *Also see "Actor Collision".*

 #### Team (Team)
 The team of the Entity actor.
-Please see "Teams".
+Please see "Teams" in concepts.

 #### Group (Group)
 The scripting group of the Entity actor.
-Please see "Scripting Group".
+Please see "Scripting Group" in concepts.

 #### Map Icon Color (Dropdown)
 Entity actors can show on the mini map and satellite map.
 This property allows you to select what kind of color and shape the Entity will show on the map.